Why Croatia is the Ultimate Indie Travel Destination for Families

 While English-speaking travelers have been slower to seek out the charms of this Baltic country, German, Slovenian, Austrian, and Italian visitors have been coming in increasing numbers every summer since the war ended.
 With its warm Mediterranean climate, great resorts and beaches, clear blue sea, beautiful islands, and rough and dramatic landscapes, Croatia certainly rivals its Mediterranean neighbors as a top destination.

 As a child-friendly destination, it excels, though it should be noted that Croatia is child-friendly rather than child-equipped.
-While you might be given a high chair in a restaurant, baby travel beds are few and far between (and often retro communist in style) and changing facilities almost non-existent, but you’ll get by just fine without these things, spurred on by the warm welcome your children receive.
+While you might be given a high chair in a restaurant, baby travel beds are few and far between (and often retro communist in style) and changing facilities are almost non-existent, but you’ll get by just fine without these things, spurred on by the warm welcome your children receive.

 Not so in Croatia, with its communist legacy, where land is rarely privately owned.
 These wonderful, public beaches, often sheltered by the islands of the Adriatic, rarely face open sea, and the shallow water is great for smaller kids to paddle in.
-On islands like Losinj and Hvar, natural shade is provided by pine forests stretching right down to the bay, and the walk back to the house is accompanied by the chirping of cicadas and the sweet scent of pine cones.
+On islands like Losinj and Hvar, natural shade is provided by pine forests that stretch right down to the bay, and the walk back to the house is accompanied by the chirping of cicadas and the sweet scent of pine cones.

 Dining out is simple

 Eating out is easy in Croatia, even with kids, and fairly cheap.
 Most towns, even the smallest ones, will have a broad sweep of cafes and restaurants with outdoor space, usually along the riva waterfront or in small, ancient squares.
 Groups of kids playing boisterously while their parents finish eating are a common sight.